 Mahesh has over 20 years of experience in building and leading engineering teams to deliver innovative product solutions.
 Prior to joining Providence, he worked at Sterling Backcheck where he led the engineering organization in their journey to move the SaaS application to cloud.
 Prior to that, he was at Amazon where he led the Kindle Freetime engineering team to develop a world-class kid’s tablet and subscription product.
 For most of his early career he was a software engineer developing highly scalable platforms and ecommerce applications that served millions of customers worldwide.

-At Digital Innovation, everyone is fully empowered to question and lead.
+At DIG, everyone is fully empowered to question and lead.
 This means, from day one, consider yourself (and your team) accountable for customer obsession, ownership, invention, growing yourself and your team, and setting high standards.